cgs-programmer/jlapse/README.md

 # jlapse
 jlapse can take screenshot and also take screenshot at an interval.Good for taking screenshots for timelapse video.
 All the command line arguments are by default optional.Should work on both python 2.x and python 3.x.
+You need to have PIL installed to be able to use this program.

 # Available commands:
 1. -s (start frame number,default is 1)